dhunganaPradeep/portfolio/README.md

 </h1>

 <p align="center">
   My personal portfolio website, showcasing my skills, projects, and contact information in a unique and interactive way.
-Built with <a href="https://nuxt.com/" target="_blank">Nuxt.js 3.0</a> and hosted with <a href="https://www.netlify.com/" target="_blank">Netlify</a>, this portfolio includes a custom terminal interface on the home page for an engaging user experience.
+Built with <a href="https://nuxt.com/" target="_blank">Nuxt.js 3.0</a>, this portfolio includes a custom terminal interface on the home page for an engaging user experience.
 </p>

 <div align="center">